 - 5.3.1 The Regulation 113.1 of MYT Regulations, 2024 provides that the Commission may stipulate a trajectory of distribution loss for MYT Control Period from FY 2025-26 to FY 2029-30.
-TPC-D (A) submitted that, it has already achieved the efficiency frontier in distribution loss reduction and at such lower level, the distribution loss remains range bound. - 5.3.2 TPL-D (A) submitted that through its sustained efforts, in terms of implementing efficient practices and perseverance from the employees, TPL-D (A) has been trying to contain the distribution loss levels in their license area to the lowest possible level.
+TPC-D (S) submitted that, it has already achieved the efficiency frontier in distribution loss reduction and at such lower level, the distribution loss remains range bound. - 5.3.2 TPL-D (S) submitted that through its sustained efforts, in terms of implementing efficient practices and perseverance from the employees, TPL-D (S) has been trying to contain the distribution loss levels in their license area to the lowest possible level.
 However, for the MYT Control Period, it may not be possible to maintain the distribution loss level as the losses are expected to increase from the current level due to following reasons: - a) Losses after certain level would remain range bound and fluctuate on both the side.
-Same is evident from the fact that during FY 2022-23, Distribution loss for TPL-D(A) was 3.74% which has increased to 4.16% in FY 2023-24.
-On the other hand, during FY 2022-23, Distribution loss for TPL-D(S) was 3.17% which has decreased to 2.77% in FY 2023-24. - b) Increase in sales to demand ratio with the increase in utilisation of the system, the loading of the network increases and in turn, it will contribute to increase in losses.
+Same is evident from the fact that during FY 2022-23, Distribution loss for TPL-D(S) was 3.17% which has decreased to 2.77% in FY 2023-24.
+On the other hand, Distribution loss for TPL-D(A) was 3.74% in FY 22-23 which has increased to 4.16% % in FY 2023-24.

-- c) Due to Solar rooftops penetration, loading on network has increased during banking hours having impact on losses.
+- b) Increase in sales to demand ratio with the increase in utilisation of the system, the loading of the network increases and in turn, it will contribute to losses. - c) Due to Solar rooftops penetration, loading on network has increased during banking hours having impact on losses.
 Balancing of 3-phase loads have also become practically impossible resulting into higher loss.
-Similarly, night time loading for the Solar rooftop consumers have also increased. - d) Recently, higher growth in LT load is observed as compared to the growth in HT load.
-Same will have impact on losses over the period.
-TPL-D (A) noted that Commission has notified GERC (Electricity Supply Code and Related Matters) (Fourth Amendment) Regulations, 2024 wherein the Commission has enhanced the threshold limit for LT Supply from 100kVA/kW to 150kVA/kW.
-In turn, the distribution loss is likely to increase. - e) TPL-D (A) submitted that performing utility cannot be penalized for its sustained performance.
-Therefore, the TPL-D (A) requested that the Commission adopt mechanism to incentivize the performing utility.
-TPL-D (A) requested the Commission to consider such mechanism. - 5.3.3 With the above background, TPL-D (A) has projected the distribution loss for MYT Control Period as under:
+Similarly, night time loading for the Solar rooftop consumers have also increased. - d) Recently, higher growth in LT Load is observed as compared to the growth in HT load.
+Same will have impact on losses over the period. - e) TPL-D (S) noted that the Commission has notified GERC (Electricity Supply Code and Related Matters) (Fourth Amendment) Regulations, 2024 wherein the Commission has enhanced the threshold limit for LT Supply from 100kVA/kW to 150kVA/kW.
+In turn, the distribution loss will increase. - f) While the distribution system is designed considering future growth prospect, in order to augment the system, TPL takes into account capex visà-vis benefits.
+With the increase in utilization of the system, the loading of the network increases and in turn, it will contribute to marginal increase in losses.
+Further, with the sudden spurt in demand due to large loads like METRO, the loading on the existing upstream network is likely to increase thereby resulting in increase in technical losses. - g) The Petitioner submitted that performing utility cannot be penalized for its sustained performance.
+Therefore, the Petitioner requested that Commission should adopt mechanism to incentivize the performing utility.
+The Petitioner requested the Commission to consider such mechanism.

+5.3.3 With the above background, TPL-D (S) has projected the distribution loss for

+MYT Control Period as under:

-Table 5-21 Distribution Losses for MYT Control Period as submitted by TPL-D (A)
+Table 5-19 Distribution Losses for MYT Control Period as submitted by TPL-D (S)

-Category FY 2025-26 FY 2026-27 FY 2027-28 FY 2028-29 FY 2029-30 Distribution Losses (%) 5.00% 5.00% 5.00% 5.00% 5.00% this Order.
+Category FY 2025-26 FY 2026-27 FY 2027-28 FY 2028-29 FY 2029-30 Distribution Losses (%) 5.00% 5.00% 5.00% 5.00% 5.00%